 7. Nicholas Kirkwood

 Acclaimed British shoe designer, Nicholas Kirkwood, works out of the studio above this Mayfair boutique, which showcases his unique architectural designs.
-The shop as much a shoe gallery than a store, with each style displayed for viewing on a floating shelf against a whitewashed wall.
+The shop is as much a gallery than a store, with each style displayed for viewing on a floating shelf against a whitewashed wall.

 5 Mount Street, London W1K 3NE